 Figure 8.
-A: Histogram of scan normalization factors using either a single pass normalization using all peaks (singlenorm), single pass normalization using peaks with an intensity >= 0.7 of the maximum intensity (singlenorm_int), or the two pass normalization removing peaks whose height is correlated with scan and using the most intense peaks (doublenorm).
+A: Histogram of scan normalization factors using either a single-pass normalization using all peaks (singlenorm), single-pass normalization using peaks with an intensity >= 0.7 of the maximum intensity (singlenorm_int), or the two-pass normalization removing peaks whose height is correlated with scan and using the most intense peaks (doublenorm).
 B: The difference of the normalization factors obtained from either doublenorm or singlenorm_int compared to singlenorm.
 C: B, but with a zoomed y-axis to illustrate the differences in the normalization factors obtained with the different methods.

 Mitigation of High Peak Density Artefacts